section-engineering-education/engineering-education/content/articles/building-model-using-code-first/index.md

        ![image of  `Tools` tab](/engineering-education/building-model-using-code-first/nugetdetail.png)

+Back to the `ApplicationDbContext.cs`class.
 Let us look at the `OnModelCreating()` method.
+This is where we implement the many-to-many relationship.
+We link the course class with the tag class via the coursetags class.
 It specifies that the key for the CoursesTags entity has two properties.
-That is,  `ct.CourseId` and `ct.TagId`
+That is,  `ct.CourseId` and `ct.TagId`.

-A bunch of `dbsets` goes into our DbContext class.
+A bunch of `dbsets` goes into our DbContext class as well.
 A `dbset` is a collection of objects that represents objects in the database.

 The constructor has a parameter called options.
 We will pass it to our base class.
+The options will contain the values of the connection string.
+The values are gotten from the `DefaultConnection` parameter in `appsettings.json` file.
-The options will contain the connection string.
-We thus need to pass the connection string inside our `startup` class.
-The startup class has the configure services function.
-Inside the configure services, is where we do the connection string configuration.
+To get the values, we call it from the `startup.cs` class.
+We thus need to configure our `Startup.cs` class to pick the value in the `appsettings.json` file.
+The startup class has the `ConfigureServices()` function.
+Inside the `ConfigureServices()`, is where we do the connection string configuration.

 Here is the code.